Three Lenses to Keep in Mind When Converting Live Services to Digital

 While it’s easy to measure engagement and receive feedback for in-person services, digital sermons and church events present a host of new challenges to think through.
 Taking the time to walk through the three lenses value, engagement and time and space can help church leaders answer key questions about how their people are experiencing digital services and what needs to change in order to strengthen participation and discipleship in these virtual spaces.

-View the full presentation on these three lenses, plus so much more, on Barna Access Plus.
-Click here to learn more about Barna’s Digital Church channel—a list of content specifically curated to help pastors and teams navigate the digital or hybrid church space they currently find themselves in.
+View the full presentation on these three lenses, plus so much more, in the Digital Church channel on Barna Access Plus, which also features a list of content specifically curated to help pastors and teams navigate the digital or hybrid church space they currently find themselves in.

 Interested in more interesting findings related to church attendance right now?
 Check out this blog written by Carey Nieuwhof on the Generational Preferences for In-Person Worship Post-COVID.